CleverRaven/Cataclysm-DDA/doc/MODDING.md

 The majority of modding is done by editing JSON files.
 An in-depth review of all json files and their appropriate fields is available in [JSON_INFO.md](JSON_INFO.md).

+## Other guides

+You might want to read the [Guide to adding new content to CDDA for first time contributors](https://github.com/CleverRaven/Cataclysm-DDA/wiki/Guide-to-adding-new-content-to-CDDA-for-first-time-contributors) on the CDDA wiki.

 ## The basics

 ### Creating a barebones mod